The Curriculum

 • We are to be moderate, not extreme.

-Teacher: The founder of this course spent over five years, prior to the creation of this curriculum, hiring independent researchers to find countering positions that would prove that the Natural laws do not exist, and that they do NOT represent truth and reality for mankind.
-The harder we looked, the more clear these truths revealed themselves to be not only well established, across cultures and time, but indisputable in practice, and proven by our life experiences.
+Teacher: The founder of this course spent over five years, prior to the creation of this curriculum, hiring independent researchers to find countering positions that would discount the principles of Natural Laws, or prove that they do NOT represent truth and reality for mankind.
+The harder we looked, the more clear these truths revealed themselves across cultures and time, and proven by our life experiences.
+That is why this course exists, and why we began to call these things, the “fantastic truths”.

 Main Contentions of the course, for you to try to disprove: